zindlerb/c_practice/c_notes.md

 https://stackoverflow.com/questions/3038045/how-does-compiler-understand-the-pointer-type

-the program will just silently die if there is a null pointer error.
+the program will just silently die if there is a null pointer error?

+What is " vs ' in c for strings?